 Top 10 Eating & Drinking Things To Do in Guanajuato Mexico

-Oh, we’re not done yet with the Guanajuato recommendations!
+Oh, we’re not done yet with recommendations for things to do in Guanajuato!

-Whenever we travel, we find that eating and drinking can be as equally rewarding experiences as notable attractions.
-On that note, this next section of things to do in Guanajuato is all about food and drink!
+We find that eating and drinking can be as equally rewarding things to do as notable attractions.
+This can be particularly true in Mexico.
+On that note, this next section of things to do in Guanajuato is all about food & drink!

 The following foodie recommendations are about the more unique and quintessential eating and drinking experiences in Guanajuato, rather than attempting to notate all the best restaurants in Guanajuato.